Shootzz/BugBounty/README.md

 - httpx

 ## subfinder.sh
-The script is using two different sub-domain enumeration tool, saves the output of both tool and sort as unique to give you more results about sub-domains.
+The script is using three different sub-domain enumeration tool, saves the output of both tool and sort as unique to give you more results about sub-domains.

 Note: It has absolute path for Subilst3r.py which is /root/opt/ directory, if you are using different path to store your tools then don't forget to change it.